Oliver Enkamp

-Miko Eric Oliver Enkamp (born August 10, 1991) is a Swedish mixed martial artist who competes in the Welterweight division of the Bellator MMA.
+Miko Eric Oliver Enkamp (born August 10, 1991) is a Swedish mixed martial artist who competes in the Welterweight division.
+He has previously competed for the UFC and Bellator MMA.

 Background

 Karate

 Enkamp grew up with martial arts as his family runs Combat Academy - a martial arts center in Täby - where he himself started training already at a couple of years old.
-Having a permanent training partner in his brother would pay off and he was, among other things, selected to the Swedish junior national team in karate after traveling around Europe and competing in both Kata (his brother Jesse's specialty) and Kumite.
+Having a permanent training partner in his brother would pay off and he was, among other things, selected to the Swedish junior national team in karate after traveling around Europe and competing in both kata (his brother Jesse's specialty) and kumite.
 During the years he was active in karate, he visited Okinawa in Japan several times to learn more directly from the birthplace of karate.

 Kickboxing

 As a teenager, his interests expanded and he started training kickboxing after watching matches in K-1 on Eurosport.
 At this time, in addition to karate training, the club also had two kickboxing coaches named Anders Carlsson and Roger Wikström who helped him develop and became something of a mentor to Enkamp.